ECO-HEN: Dynamics of E.coli in laying hens

 - Monitoring of four batches of commercial laying hens farms from one day‐old chicks to laying hens (rearing period and production cycle), including both animals and table eggs.

-- Detection of coli populations, using antibiotic‐supplemented (cefotaxime and ciprofloxacin) and non‐supplemented culture media.
+- Detection of E. coli populations, using antibiotic‐supplemented (cefotaxime and ciprofloxacin) and non‐supplemented culture media.

-- coli identification and characterization by PCR and MALDI‐TOF (10 isolates per culture media and sampling).
+- E. coli identification and characterisation by PCR and MALDI‐TOF (10 isolates per culture media and sampling).

-- coli phenotypic characterization of AMR by broth microdilution.
+- E. coli phenotypic characterisation of AMR by broth microdilution.

-- coli genotypic characterization using Whole Genome Sequencing.
+- E. coli genotypic characterisation using Whole Genome Sequencing.

 The obtained knowledge will reveal to what extent the table egg production system represents a risk for spread of AMR to humans and the environment as genomic data will be shared across electronic platforms and will be available for a larger community of clinical and environment microbiologists for comparative analyses.
 Furthermore, the results will also reveal what the effect is of reduced antimicrobial use in the production animals on the AMR bacteria initially present in the one‐day chicks.